 For those after accessories, fear not.
 The Racer GP pack feature the lower fairing, tinted screen, Akrapovic exhaust, and rear tail tidy, available for an additional £2,950.
 Plenty of other options, too, though be very aware that your purchase price may go up and over those rose-tinted glasses you’re wearing!

-Style & Heritage – Retro Racing History
+Style and Heritage – Retro Racing History

 Obviously the style here is spot on, but further than that, it’s the intricate details and touches, the pins and bolts that hark back to days of old.
 That’s the key here, the Faster Sons philosophy is to take on the essence of the past and where Yamaha came from, and take this to a modern performance conscious rider who may also want to pick apart the racing and sports bike heritage on display.